 It doesn’t seem like that long ago that the only way to access the internet was through a computer.

 Due to how quickly smartphones have evolved over the last decade or so, more people are turning to their handheld devices as a way of accessing the internet instead of their computers.
 That growth has increased so much that in 2015, Forbes declared it the year of the mobile web.
-Fast forward to late 2016, when mobile web browsing surpassed desktop browsing for the first time in history.
+Fast forward to late 2016, mobile web browsing surpassed desktop browsing for the first time in history.
+In 2017, 67 percent of the traffic on websites across the world were from mobile.

 While global mobile data traffic is expected to grow at a compound annual growth rate of 47 percent between 2016 and 2021, here the Investing News Network (INN) breaks down a few basic mobile web investing facts to consider before diving into the space.